mysticpants/Modbus/Modbus485Slave/README.md

 ##### Items

+*params* is a table accepting the following items:

 | Key      | Default     | Notes                                                                           |
 | ------   | ----------- | ------------------------------------------------------------------------------- |
 | baudRate | 19200       | The baud rate of the UART connection                                            |